You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Alright – what now?

 Dirty Or Low Transmission Fluid

-Check your ATF using the dipstick under the hood.
-Consult your owner’s guide if you need help determining which one this is.
+Check your ATF using the dipstick beneath the hood.
+Consult your owner’s manual if you need help determining which one this is.

-The dipstick should show a safe level of red transmission fluid.
+The dipstick should show a sufficient level of red transmission fluid.

 Brown or black fluid – or if it has particulate matter in it – means it’s old and needs a flush.
 If the level is low, you might have a leak.